 This is where Google Analytics comes into its own, as they hold a goldmine of data for you to go through.
 Once you learn that software, you will have a much stronger direction, feeling more confident with each step.
 When they say knowledge is power, it really is with analytical data.

 Now if you come to a point where your content gets outdated, there is no reason to delete it as you can now create an even stronger page.
 Google sees outdated content that gets an update even more valuable than if it was submitted for the first time.

 Not only do you have all the link juice, authority, and page history but now by refreshing it, you’re telling Google that you are keeping the page relevant.
 Continued work on a page just communicates your continued focus on the content’s relevancy.
 Modifying a change in focus, expertise, or growth, reflects this new point of view (new knowledge).

-Many times you will also be getting comments from your visitors and this is a great time to address those.
-Getting feedback (positive or negative) is just one very strong validation point for your information.
+Many times, you will also be getting comments from your visitors, and this is a wonderful time to address those.
+Getting feedback (positive or negative) is just one extraordinarily strong validation point for your information.
 You can turn these into more content pieces, distributed in widgets or sidebars.

 This is your chance to ‘keep’ them for life.
 Of course, nothing is eternal (except maybe taxes) but adding in a call to action on every page is your starting point to building your database.
 This can be done in various ways:

 - Enticing them to sign up for your daily/ weekly/ monthly newsletter

 - Offering times/ dates to schedule a consultation

 - Highlighting the social media accounts, so they can choose which would be best to follow